Menu Display

 Self assessment

-More specifically, in line with Recommendation 22 of the Code, the Board of Directors carries out an annual self-assessment of the size, composition and functioning of the Board itself and its committees, with the support of an independent external advisor who is an expert in governance issues and advising management bodies, also taking into account the role the Board has played in defining strategies and monitoring management performance and the effectiveness of the internal audit and risk management system, as set out in Recommendation 21 of the Code.
+More specifically, in line with Recommendation 22 of the Code, the Board of Directors annually carries out, with the support of an independent external advisor expert in governance and advisory services to the boards of directors, a self-assessment on the size, composition and functioning of the Board itself and its Committees, also considering the role it has played in defining strategies and monitoring the performance of the management and adequacy of the internal control and risk management system, as required by Recommendation 21 of the Code.

 The methodology used for the evaluation process was as follows:

-Specifically, as part of the self-assessment activity:
+In particular, as part of the self-assessment activity:

-on the composition of the Board of Directors
+• on the composition of the Board of Directors

-on the functioning of the Board of Directors
+• on the functioning of the Board of Directors

-• the time dedicated by the Board to issues relevant to the Company and the participation of all Directors in the Board debate as well as the quality of the discussions were considered adequate;
+• the time devoted by the Board to issues relevant to the Company was considered adequate and all the directors acknowledged the high quality of the discussions on the issues addressed;

 • the interaction between the Board of Statutory Auditors, the Board and the other bodies was considered constructive and well balanced;

-on the risks and relative controls
+• on risks and related controls

-relations with management
+• relationships with management

 • the relationship of the Executive Chairman and the CEO with the Board of Directors was considered very open and constructive;

-functioning of the Committees
+• functioning of the Committees

-on ESG and sustainability issues
+• on ESG and sustainability issues

-on the Dialogue with Shareholders ad Bondholders
+• on Dialogue with Shareholders and Bondholders

 In the past year the Board has acted as precise control over financial activities, specifically overseeing all the operations, services supplied to customers, M&A processes and especially it guaranteed that all activities and relations with stakeholders were carried out with the greatest respect for sustainability policies and following an approach oriented to the creation of shared value.